QCD Vacuum Energy and Its Implication for Quark Nugget Stability: Abstract

 \section{Abstract}

-Quark matter (or quark nuggets), composed of quarks in the QCD deconfined and chiral-symmetry restored phase, has been conjectured to exist in nature for over half a century.
-With zero external pressure, it is stabilized by the balance between the quark Fermi pressure and the QCD vacuum pressure.
-Whether quark matter is more stable than ordinary nuclei has been a long-standing question, which requires understanding of the QCD vacuum energy.
-In this work, we employ both theoretical and data-driven methods to derive the QCD vacuum energy, utilizing the GMOR relation, the low-energy theorem, the equation of state from Lattice QCD, and the instanton gas/liquid model.
-The QCD vacuum energy is determined to be between $(163\,\mbox{MeV})^4$ and $(190\,\mbox{MeV})^4$.
-Alongside the quark matter pressure calculated from perturbative QCD calculations, both the 2-flavor (via Bodmer) and 2+1-flavor (via Witten) quark matter are found to be more than 100 MeV per baryon heavier than the nucleons.
-Therefore, we exclude the possibility of quark matter being a more stable state than ordinary nuclei.
+In this work, we employ both theoretical and data-driven methods to derive the QCD vacuum energy, utilizing the GMOR relation, the low-energy theorem, and the equation of state from Lattice QCD.
+The QCD vacuum energy is determined to be between around $(163\,\mbox{MeV})^4$ and $(190\,\mbox{MeV})^4$.
+With the assumptions of complete deconfinement, vanishing gluon condensate, full chiral-symmetry restoration, and the validity of perturbative QCD at baryon chemical potentials of order of the proton mass, a very specific kind of quark nugget is found to be less stable than ordinary nuclei.

 \begingroup

 \endgroup